 NICE has already appraised two regenerative medicine products which helped us to gain valuable insight into the issues associated with these therapies.
 We also spend a lot of time speaking to companies in this field, to keep up to date with developments.

-Our outreach activities to developers is also important.
-In September in London we are running our first ever NICE Scientific Advice educational seminar designed specifically for the developers of regenerative medicine products.
+Our outreach activities to developers are also important.
+In September in London, we are running our first ever NICE Scientific Advice educational seminar designed specifically for the developers of regenerative medicine products.
 Our aim is to reach out to the industry and academics to communicate the need for evidence generation from the payer’s perspective.

 We collaborate very closely with the Cell Therapy Catapult in the UK, EMA, MHRA, DH and NHS England to understand and address the challenges posed by regenerative medicines products.